Infection prevention and control

 - Test and Protect and self-isolating

 There are a range of key practices that providers should use in relation to hygiene and the prevention and control of the spread of infection.
-Maintaining 2 metre physical distance, respiratory hygiene and regular hand hygiene remain the cornerstone of infection prevention.
+At Level 0, maintaining one-metre physical distance, respiratory hygiene and regular hand hygiene remains the cornerstone of infection prevention.

 Where possible, disposable paper towels or kitchen roll, with appropriate and frequent waste disposal, should be used.
 Where it is age appropriate, providers can also use hand dryers.

 There are a range of resources available from the NHS to encourage children with handwashing.
 Hand sanitiser is not recommended for children when soap and water is available.
 Antibacterial hand gel is not recommended for children when soap and water is available.
 A Health Protection Scotland 2018 SBAR (Situation, Background, Assessment, Recommendation) on hygiene requirements in outdoor nurseries in Scotland states that the use of alcohol-based hand rubs (ABHRs) and non-AHBRs should be discouraged in children under the age of five.